jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 ### Limitations

 We did not perform hyperparameter optimization for either model, instead using fixed configurations based on common practices.
 We implemented early stopping with a patience of 8 epochs based on validation performance to prevent overfitting.
 Additionally, we limited our exploration to specific architectures: a basic CNN and VGG16 transfer learning, without comparing against other model architectures or transfer learning approaches.

-Different data augmentation strategies or more extensive fine-tuning of the VGG16 layers might yield even better results.
+Although our initial experiments with data augmentation showed better validation results without augmentation, further experimentation with different augmentation strategies (such as more targeted transformations specific to the Lego domain) might further improve results.
+Similarly, more extensive fine-tuning of the VGG16 layers might yield even better performance.
 These limitations present opportunities for future work to further improve performance on the Lego classification task.

 ## Requirements
 - TensorFlow 2.x